belenirureta/GAMES/README.md

 **How to use:**

-* SNRasteroidGenerator.py injects the asteroids into the FITS images for a given SNR range.
+* SNRasteroidGenerator.py injects the asteroids into the FITS images for a given **SNR** range.
-* MAGasteroidGenerator.py injects the asteroids into the FITS images for a given magnitude range.
+* MAGasteroidGenerator.py injects the asteroids into the FITS images for a given **magnitude** range.
 * FITS2PNG.py converts the FITS to PNG images.
 This is useful for many machine-learning applications.

 Created at IPAC (Infrared Processing and Analysis Center), Caltech.

 Author: Belén Yu Irureta-Goyena
-Date: September 2023

 This script was originally developed for ZTF images, under the purview of the NEOZTF project, and VST images.
 If used, it should be cited accordingly.
 For more details, see https://iopscience.iop.org/article/10.1088/1538-3873/add379 and https://www.aanda.org/articles/aa/abs/2025/02/aa52756-24/aa52756-24.html.